lukas-vincenc/looking_glass_display_simulator/README.md

 8. Done

 The extension should now be ready-to-use.
-New tabs should appear in the main window.
+New tabs should appear in the right-hand side of the main window.
 If nothing happened, make sure the checkbox is checked next to the add-on name in the add-ons list.

 # Usage